perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

 ## Test with ftp

-First, I'll test with the preinstalled `ftp` client.
-If everything is fine I'll see the typical FTP exchange:
+First, I test with the preinstalled `ftp` client.
+If everything is fine I see the typical FTP exchange:

 ```bash